-Novel therapies addressing critical limb ischemia available at UH Harrington Heart & Vascular Institute
+Novel therapies addressing lower extremity limb salvage available at UH Harrington Heart & Vascular Institute

 UH Harrington Heart & Vascular Institute - Summer 2018